Unitech/gridcontrol/README.md

 5 minutes to get started.
 By the authors of [PM2](https://github.com/Unitech/pm2).

-*Behind the scene: GridControl is a network layer built on top of PM2 to allow file synchronization, that adds an opionated PUB/SUB system and a wide-range discovery system over... the whole internet*
+*Behind the scene: GridControl is a network layer built on top of PM2 to allow file synchronization, that adds an opionated PUB/SUB system and a wide-range discovery*

 ## Features

-- **0 conf** Auto discovery system via Bittorent DHT and DNS multicast
+- **0 conf** Auto discovery system via multiple DNS
-- **0 conf** Pandemic style application source sharing with dependencies and consistency checks
+- **0 conf** P2P application source sharing
-- **Ecosystem** Complete toolbox for Grid management (grid CLI, provisioning, multissh)
+- **Ecosystem** Grid management toolbox (CLI, provisioning, Logs, Monitoring)
+- **Secure** Diffie Hellman key exchange and password authentication
 - **Decentralized** Each Nodes can trigger actions executed by another Nodes
 - **Fast** Grid interconnected via TCP sockets
 - **Fast** Services are started once, then stay alive waiting for inputs.
-This saves non-negligible startup time.
+This saves non-negligible startup time
 - **Polyglot** Services can be wrotte in any language
 - **Compatible** with Amazon Lambda, Google Cloud Functions
 - **Rock Solid** [PM2](https://github.com/Unitech/pm2) behind the scene for process management and cluster capabilities
-- And a lot more like Buffering, Security, Retry on Failure...
+- And a lot more like Buffering, Retry on Failure...

 ## Quick start